Ksenofanex/written-pronunciation/README.md

 ***

 An English written pronunciation site for Turkish hard of hearing and deaf people who can't listen to words' verbal pronunciation.
+It was my second project and I developed it while learning Django, Django Rest Framework and back end development in general.

 ![Main Page SS](https://i.imgur.com/KrhZ8VD.png)